Top 10 Deck-Building Mistakes

 Mistake 8: Setting piers in disturbed soil

-The error: When it comes to digging footings for their deck piers, some builders are lazy.
-Usually, a deck’s foundation piers are not set below the region’s frost line.
-To avoid deck-ledger failures, freestanding decks are becoming popular, but the piers nearest the home’s foundation are often set atop backfill.
-In areas where the frost depth is not an issue and precast foundation blocks are commonplace, they’re often set on top of the exposed grade.
+The error: When it comes to digging footings for deck piers, some builders are lazy.
+To avoid deck ledger failures, freestanding decks are becoming popular.
+But the piers nearest the foundation may be set atop backfill.
+In areas where the frost depth is not an issue and precast foundation blocks are used, they’re often set on top of the exposed grade — a code violation.

-The solution: Just about every deck is built on an isolated-pier foundation system.
-Foundation systems are required to extend a minimum of 12 in. into undisturbed soil (R403.1.4).
-In cold climates, where the earth is subject to freezing, a pier foundation must extend to a depth below that which is likely to freeze—anywhere from 36 in. to 48 in.
+The solution: Foundation systems are required to extend a minimum of 12 in. into undisturbed soil (R403.1.4).
+In cold climates, where the ground freezes in winter, a pier foundation must extend below frost depth.
 This prevents the soil below the pier from freezing and heaving the pier upward.

-To install deck piers properly, the piers must bear on undisturbed soil and, depending on the region, be set below the frost line.
+Piers must bear on undisturbed soil as well as set below the frost line.
 This could mean the need for 3-ft.-deep footings in some areas.
 However, if the piers are in a backfill region, as is the case with piers nearest the house on a freestanding deck, the footing depth may have to be as deep as 10 ft. to reach undisturbed soil and to comply with code.